kmaptool/kmap/README.md

 ## System requirements

 - **Windows** 10 version 1803 and later, 64-bit: x64 or ARM64
-- **Linux** — Ubuntu 20.04, Debian 11, or anything newer (glibc 2.29+), x86_64 or
+- **Linux**: Ubuntu 20.04, Debian 11, or anything newer (glibc 2.29+), x86_64 or ARM64;
-  ARM64; WSL works the same way
+  WSL works the same way
 - **macOS** 13 and later, Intel or Apple Silicon
 - **Java** is needed by the map compiler — `kmap install` fetches it for you, from the system's package manager or straight from Adoptium
 - Python 3 is needed only for the optional `srtm`/`alos` elevation sources
-- An internet connection for downloads; map data and elevation tiles are cached, so a rebuild downloads nothing unless a newer extract has appeared
+- Internet connection for downloads; map data and elevation tiles are cached, so a rebuild downloads nothing unless a newer extract has appeared

 ## Installing a map on the device

-The finished map is in `~/kmap`, in a folder named after the build date: one `.img`, or several if the map was split into parts.
-Copy them all into the `Garmin` folder on the device or its memory card.
-No renaming needed: the names are already unique, and the device shows all maps side by side.
-If you built a `.gpi` with descriptions, it goes into `Garmin/POI`.
+A new map can be found in `~/kmap`, in a folder named for the build date: a single `.img` file, or several ones if the map was split into parts.
+Copy them all to the `Garmin` folder on the device or its memory card.
+No renaming needed.
+If you built a `.gpi` with descriptions, put it to `Garmin/POI`.

 ## For developers

 Any kmap command can be driven from another program — a shell script, Python, Go, anything that can start a process and read its stdout.
 Put `--json` anywhere among the arguments:

 ```sh
 kmap build austria --profile="GPSMap 67" --json